askasys-code/mpv4all/README.md

 Toggle functions are the main features.

-### This config is for NVIDIA users and Surround Audio enthusiasts.
+### This config is for NVIDIA users, 4K and 2K monitor resolution and Surround Audio enthusiasts.

 Change `hwdec=nvdec` to `hwdec=auto-copy` if you have an AMD or Intel GPU.